Classifying phases protected by matrix product operator symmetries using matrix product states: MPO algebras based on groups

 \subsection{Possible solutions and symmetry action decomposition}

-In this section we show how to characterize the different solutions of Eq.\eqref{pentagongroups} given a group $G$ and $3$-cocycle class $\omega \in \mathcal{H}^3 (G,\mathbb{C}^*)$.
+In this section we show how to characterize the different solutions of Eq.\ \eqref{pentagongroups} given a group $G$ and $3$-cocycle class $\omega \in \mathcal{H}^3 (G,\mathbb{C}^*)$.
 It turns out that the different solutions are encoded by pairs $(H,\psi)$, where $H$ is a subgroup of $G$ that trivializes $\omega$ and $\psi \in \mathcal{H}^2(H,\mathbb{C}^*)$.

-We consider ground state degeneracies that are robust under small perturbations.
-That is achieved by assuming that the group action of the MPO on the MPS blocks is transitive: for every $x$ and $y$ there is a $g\in G$ such that $y=g {\cdot} x$.
-Then, denoting by $H$ the biggest subgroup of $G$ that does not permute some block $x_0$, $h\in H$ if $M_{h x_0}^y=\delta_{y,x_0}$, the number of MPS blocks is $|G/H|$.
+We consider ground state degeneracies that are robust under bounded-strength perturbations of the local terms of the parent Hamiltonian.
+This can be achieved by assuming that the group action of the MPO on the MPS blocks is transitive: for every $x$ and $y$ there is a $g\in G$ such that $y=g {\cdot} x$.
+This is because a transitive action prevents one from modifying the energy of an isolated GS by a local perturbation (and then being able to close the gap), see details in Refs.\cite{Schuch11,Bravyi11}.
+Let $H$ denote the biggest subgroup of $G$ that does not permute some block $x_0$, $h\in H$ if $M_{h x_0}^y=\delta_{y,x_0}$ Then, the number of MPS blocks is $|G/H|$.
 We notice that the choice of $x_0$ is arbitrary but $H$, up to isomorphism, does not depend on that choice.

 Let us postpone the proof of the fact that $H$ has to trivialize $\omega$ and let us comment now on one of its consequences.
 Since the subgroup $H$ depends on the 3-cocycle, this imposes restrictions on $H$ and therefore, on the number of blocks of the MPS, {\it i.e.}\ in the degeneracy of the ground space, that an MPO with such a 3-cocycle can host.
-In particular, any non-trivial 3-cocycle cannot be trivialized for the whole group $G$ so there is no injective (single block) MPS invariant under this MPO, see Section \ref{nonuniqueGS}.
-This is in sharp contrast with onsite symmetries, trivial 3-cocycle, where any $H$ can be taken, in particular $H=G$ obtaining a unique ground state.
+In particular, any non-trivial 3-cocycle cannot be trivialized for the whole group $G$ so there is no injective (single block) MPS which remains invariant under this MPO, see Section \ref{nonuniqueGS}.
+This is in sharp contrast with on-site symmetries, trivial 3-cocycle, where any $H$ can be taken, in particular $H=G$ obtaining a unique ground state.
 In this sense, there is a minimum degeneracy $1 < {\rm deg }\le |G| $ protected by a non-trivial MPO symmetry.

 Let us proceed to prove that $H$ trivializes $\omega$.
-For $h_1,h_2,h_3 \in H$, we can check that Eq.\eqref{pentagongroups} simplifies to
+For $h_1,h_2,h_3 \in H$, we can check that Eq.\ \eqref{pentagongroups} simplifies to

 That is, $\omega(h_1,h_2,h_3)$, the ${F}$-symbol from the MPO representation, is a trivial 3-cocycle (since it can be written as a 3-coboundary) when restricted to $H$.
 So if a subgroup $H$ leaves some block invariant, then it also trivializes the 3-cocycle.
 In particular, this means that there is a gauge from the fusion tensors such that